fahadzafar/AppYouMp3/README.md

 #Goal of the App:

-This app strips the MP3 audio off any youtube video.

-#Requirements:
+This app strips the MP3 audio off any youtube video selected through an android app.
+TYhe YouTube videos are displayed in a visual list with image + title, and can be played from within the app.
+Once the request for mp3 extraction is submitted, the app will also download the resulting mp3 file as well.

+#Description:

 It requires a server running at the backend that does the extraction and places the mp3 into a Parse table that can is downloaded from the app.
-The table can be viewed [here](https://drive.google.com/file/d/0BzkvMWM-w80JWXpCRkoybmpZcnc/view?usp=sharing) The extraction request is placed onto the parse table and
+The design of this entire application can be seen [here](https://drive.google.com/file/d/0BzkvMWM-w80JWXpCRkoybmpZcnc/view?usp=sharing)

+The Parse data tables that store the mp3 extraction request can be seen [here](https://drive.google.com/open?id=0BzkvMWM-w80JdWVQMTVQZFdXTXM)

+The table where the mp3 is stored after extraction can be seen [here](https://drive.google.com/open?id=0BzkvMWM-w80JaG5zR0lWU1Z6ckE)

 Server code can be found at: https://github.com/fahadzafar/ServerYouMp3